The Consciousness Prior: Consciousness Prior Theory

 which should be structured so that $V(h_t, c_{t-k})$ indicates the consistency of $c_{t-k}$ with $h_t$, e.g., estimating the probability of the corresponding statement being true, given $h_t$.

-More generally, we would like to define an objective (or reward) function which embodies the idea that the attended (conscious) elements are used in some way whose value can be quantified and optimized, i.e., that the representation RNN is trained to optimize this objective function, as well as possibly other objectives such as being able to reconstruct the raw input or any other supervised, RL, or unsupervised objective which we want to throw in, such as the independently controllable factors prior~\citep{bengioe+al-2017-control-arxiv}.
+More generally, we would like to define an objective (or reward) function which embodies the idea that the attended (conscious) elements are useful, in a way which can be quantified and optimized, i.e., that the representation RNN and the attention mechanism which extracts $c_t$ from $h_t$ are trained to optimize this objective function.
+This can be in addition to other objectives such as being able to reconstruct the raw input or any other supervised, RL, or unsupervised objectives which we probably want to throw in.